chris-townsend/where-next/TESTING.md

 *[As a logged-in User, I can edit my post so that I can fix or update my existing content](https://github.com/chris-townsend/where-next/issues/12)*

+- The app allows users to edit their posts easily by using the post dropdown menu, which includes an edit and delete icon.
+Clicking the edit icon will take the user to the edit post page with the prepopulated data, allowing for quick and convenient editing.

 ![Edit post menu](src/docs/testing/user-testing/edit-post.webp)

 ![Edit post page](src/docs/testing/user-testing/post-edit-page.webp)

 *[As a logged in User, I would like the ability to delete posts so that I can remove any post that I don't want to share](https://github.com/chris-townsend/where-next/issues/13)*

+- Users can easily remove their posts by clicking on the delete icon present in the post dropdown menu.
+Upon deletion, users will receive a notification confirming the action.

 ![Delete post option](src/docs/testing/user-testing/post-delete-option.webp)

 ![Delete post notification](src/docs/testing/user-testing/post-removed-notification.webp)

 *[As a logged-in User, I want to express my appreciation for posts that interest me by liking them, so that I can engage with the content and show support for the author](https://github.com/chris-townsend/where-next/issues/20)*

+- The app provides a feature for logged-in users to like posts, which can be done by clicking the heart icon on a post or post detail page.
+To enhance user experience, tooltips with the text "Click to like post" have been added for intuitiveness.
+However, the feature also includes measures to prevent the owner of a post from liking their own post.
+When a user likes a post, they will receive a success notification, and the post will be added to their "Liked" list, which can be viewed by clicking the "Liked" tab in the side navigation bar.
+Users can also unlike a post by clicking the solid heart icon, which will trigger a notification informing them of their action.

 ![Like post button](src/docs/testing/user-testing/like-post-tab.webp)